estherbra/Netflix-project/README.md

 https://www.kaggle.com/datasets/shivamb/netflix-shows
 <br/>

-2. Second step consists in create the database on Azure SQL and set up the firewall rules to include your Google Colab IP.
+2. Second step consists of creating the database on Azure SQL and setting up the firewall rules to include your Google Colab IP.
 (You can discover your Google Colab IP using "!curl ipecho.net/plain" on the notebook itself).
 Still in the database, you have to create a Schema and a table to receive the data, this step can be found on "Step 2" folder.
 <br/>

-3. Third step is to create a json file with your credentials of Azure database and upload on the session storage, the purpose is to don't expose your credentials on code.
+3. Third step is to create a json file with your credentials of Azure database and upload on the session storage, the purpose is to not expose your credentials on the code.
 The json file can be found on "Step 3" folder.
 <br/>